Shopping in Panajachel

 We sat and had drinks, but unless I missed something, that was about it.
 As I remember, nobody approached us.
 Nobody was weird in any way.
 Just a regular night out.
 The location was off the path, and the decor was barren as we sat at a small table under the coconut palms.

 Lysergic Acid Diethylamide

 Another reason Ron had come to Panajachel was to find a legendary LSD lab that supposedly produced some of the best acid.
 So, he had bought some ‘trips’ to check it out, but wasn’t happy with the weak quality and wanted his money back.
 The cover business front made beautiful quilts.
 We were interested in the quilts and decided to go back with him to see them while he complained.

 The quilts were of various sizes and beautiful designs, all psychedelic in their own way.
 We looked at them while Ron talked, but the conversation was not going well, no refunds.
-Donna had found a nice quilt that would be perfect in our new van and we considered buying it.
-Ron said, “They owe me money that they won’t give me, take it!
+Donna had found a nice quilt that would be perfect in our new van, and we considered buying it.
+Ron said, “They owe me money they won’t give me.
+Take it!
 It’s yours!”
 So we walked right out of there with the quilt.

 Poisonous Red Snake

 On our way home, we saw a tiny red snake crossing the path.
 Ron bent over and started flicking at it, teasing it.
-A local family was passing the other way and seeing this they started warning us, “No, no!” and indicated that if it bites you, you die instantly!
+A local family was passing the other way, and seeing this, they started warning us, “No, no!” and indicated that if it bites you, you die instantly!
 Ron said he knew that but snakes never bite him, and he gave it another flick.
 We then all walked on down the path to the compound.
-It was a lovey night.
+It was a lovely night.